 If you are interested in learning more about conducting a search to find your biological family or the child you relinquished to adoption, submit your name and email address here to receive more information.
 No strings attached.
 You will receive no more than two emails.
 You are not signing up for a newsletter or further marketing from New Hope.

 As stated elsewhere, Rachele' adopted her son and holds these kinds of investigations very near to her heart.
 The kindness, patience, and understanding you'll receive from her goes above and beyond what many other investigators provide.
 These kinds of investigations can be wrought with hesitancy, insecurity, disappointment, anger, frustration, anticipation, and the unknown.
-It is a very difficult decision just to pick up the phone and call an investigator to inquire about any adoption-related matter.
+It is a very difficult decision just to pick up the phone and call an investigator to inquire about any unknown parentage matter.
 Rachele' understands this and guides you gently through the process, only going as far as you prefer.

 Due to the sensitive nature of these investigations, Rachele' has a very strict policy that when she finds a birth parent or adoptee, she only discloses permissible information.
 This sometimes means the subject of the investigation doesn't want to be contacted at all, only wants limited communication, or needs some time to simply process the situation.
 Regardless, each case is handled with professionalism, empathy, and confidentiality.
 Rachele' does her best to act as both investigator and intermediary for these cases.

-Uses for Adoption Searches:
+Uses for Unknown Parentage Searches:

-• birth parent looking for adopted child
+birth parent looking for adopted child who is at least 18 years old

-• adopted child looking for birth parent
+adopted adult looking for birth parent

-• sibling looking for adopted sibling
+sibling looking for adopted sibling (both at least 18 years old)

-• adopted person looking for potential siblings
+adopted person looking for potential siblings (all parties at least 18 years old)

-• grandparent looking for adopted grandchild
+grandparent looking for adopted grandchild who is at least 18 years old

-Helpful links for birth parents & adoptees:
+Helpful links for birth parents & adopted persons:

 AMERICAN ADOPTION CONGRESS